 SSS manages the Employees' Compensation Program (ECP), which provides social protection against work-related sickness, injury or death, for private sector workers and household helpers who are compulsory members of SSS.
 Starting 2019, self-employed members were added to the coverage of the program.
 With the ECP providing coverage to the same members covered under the SS Law, the Actuarial Valuation of the Social Security (SS) Fund then serves as basis for the conduct of the EC Actuarial Valuation.
-The data, actuarial bases and assumptions, as well as methodology used in the EC Actuarial Valuation.
+The data, actuarial bases and assumptions, as well as methodology used in the EC Actuarial Valuation are similar to that used in the SS Actuarial Valuation.